Meet the cast of Bancroft series 2

 Who’s Adam Mullen?
 Annabel’s step-brother.
 His mom and step-father have been murdered.

 What else has Tom Wells been in?
 The actor performs Leo King in EastEnders.
-He additionally had a stint as Max Bauman in Docs.
+He additionally had a stint as Max Bauman in Medical doctors.

 Faye Marsay performs DS Katherine Stevens

 Who’s DS Katherine Stevens?
-We’re placing her in our ‘meet the cast’, however forward of collection two it’s not clear whether or not she’ll really be again.
+We’re placing her in our ‘meet the cast’, however forward of sequence two it’s not clear whether or not she’ll truly be again.
 Final time we noticed Katherine, she was in a coma and clinging to life after Elizabeth Bancroft intentionally shot her (and framed Atif Kamara) – so did she survive?

 What else has Faye Marsay been in?
 Faye Marsay performed The Waif in Sport of Thrones seasons 5 and 6.
-Just lately, you’ll have seen her as Joanne Aspinall in Deep Water; previous credit embody Recent Meat (as Candice), Glue (as Janine), The Bletchley Circle (as Lizzie), Love, Nina (as Nina) and McMafia (as Katya Godman).
+Lately, you could have seen her as Joanne Aspinall in Deep Water; previous credit embody Recent Meat (as Candice), Glue (as Janine), The Bletchley Circle (as Lizzie), Love, Nina (as Nina) and McMafia (as Katya Godman).
 She additionally performed Shona in 2014 Physician Who episode Final Christmas.

 Bancroft will air throughout consecutive nights beginning on 1st January at 9pm on ITV